openhwgroup/programs/Project-Descriptions-and-Plans/CV32E41P/CV32E41P-Project-Launch-Proposal.md

 Zc\* is critically important for the success of RISC-V in the embedded space.
 Building a proof-of-concept is a requirement for ratification, and the feedback it will give will be invaluable.

-OpenHW allows the implementation relative to an already verified core (the CV32E40P) and allows the resulting core to be available as open source, which will be a huge advantage in promoting the adoption of Zce (and to a lesser extent Zfinx).
+OpenHW allows the implementation relative to an already verified core (the CV32E40P) and allows the resulting core to be available as open source, which will be a huge advantage in promoting the adoption of Zc\* (and to a lesser extent Zfinx).

 As mentioned above under Future Enhancements, the prototype implementation can be directly reused in other open sourced projects, either in OpenHW or elsewhere.